Intoxicated Drivers Resource Center (IDRC)

 What is IDRC?
 The Intoxicated Drivers’s Resource Center is a 12 hour education for prevention program that is mandated for all person’s convicted of a first, third or multiple Driving Under the Influence (DUI) offense.
 Attendance is mandatory as class participation takes the place of jail time.
 Jail time cannot be substituted for IDRC participation.
 Person’s convicted of a second offense and sentenced to 48 hours will be scheduled to complete their program in Passaic County at the regional IDRC center.
 Questions on the 48 hour program should be directed to: 973-777-2048.

 Where will I attend?
-A persona is scheduled to attend the 12 hour IDRC program in their county of residence, regardless of where the offense took place or where an individual was convicted.
+A person is scheduled to attend the 12 hour IDRC program in their county of residence, regardless of where the offense took place or where an individual was convicted.
 A person will be scheduled to attend their 12 hour class based on the address that was provided to the court.

 Directions to the Morris County IDRC: Cornerstone Family Programs is located at 62 Elm Street, Morristown, NJ.